KHATIB KIBITZER

 The Singleton Switch

-• To summarize: In situations where you normally lead the ace from ace-king, switch your practice to leading the king first to promise a side singleton, and lead your normal honor without one.
+So to summarize: In situations where you normally lead the ace from ace-king, switch your practice to leading the king first to promise a side singleton, and lead your normal honor without one.

 • A switched lead usually occurs in the defender's known long suit, so is almost never mistaken for a holding of doubleton AK.

 • Singleton Switch Leads are not for everyone!
-They clearly affect other A-K carding methods you may use**, such as Rusinow Leads or Ace for attitude & King for count.
+They clearly affect other A-K carding methods you may use, such as Rusinow Leads or Ace-for-attitude & King-for-count.

 • Some partnerships have agreed to lead K from AK when 5-level contracts or above.
 Discuss if and how the switch will apply in such cases.